switowski/europython2016/examples_to_use.md

         + Sets vs lists:
             * Sets have a lot of useful functions for checking the intersection, union, difference, sub- and super-sets that you don't have in lists: Give a few examples.
     - Dictionaries:
-        + Lookup time is constant (same as for sets), so it's faster than with lists
         + Example of dictionary comprehension (for example to get a dictionary {number: number**2}) vs for loop
 * Strings:
     - If you need to create a string from a list of words, it's faster to use **s = "".join(list)** than **for x in list: s += x**.
 The same if you need to call a function on each element of list: this **slist = [some_function(elt) for elt in somelist]; s = "".join(slist)** is faster than the for loop.[^1]